-The second place is in productboard.
-Productboard is an internal tool used for tracking and prioritizing feature reqeusts.
+At Mattermost, we track feature requests in Productboard.
+Productboard is an internal tool used for tracking and prioritizing feature requests from our community.
 Customer-facing teams can add notes to productboard based on this process.

-The Product Management team uses the information from both Uservoice and productboard to help prioritize features for the roadmap.
+The Product Management team uses the information from our customers and community help prioritize features for the roadmap.

 When filing a feature request, the most important thing to do is capture the "why" behind it.
 A great way to do this is by writing requests in the form of an "Experience Report".
 As described in the golang wiki: